The Breath of Life

 —Anna Chitty, BCST, Biodynamic Craniosacral Therapy course director and cofounder of the Colorado School of Energy Studies

 “The Breath of Life captures the depth and essence at the heart of biodynamic craniosacral therapy.
-Menzam-Sills also includes exercises that bring us into sensation that ground the work.
+Menzam-Sills also includes exercises that bring us into sensation that grounds the work.
 The book creates a balance between concept and fluid based embodiment of the principles of the work.
 This is a fantastic book!” —Mary Louise Muller, RCST®, international teacher, and cofounder of LifeShapes Institute

 “This book is an important contribution to the field of Craniosacral Biodynamics that beautifully articulates key principles of practice from a feminine perspective.
 Menzam-Sills describes the great ‘Intelligence’ that generates and organises our health and offers insights from many years of clinical experience, which are interwoven with experiential exercises to provide the reader with an embodied sense of this work.”